jstuecker/pytest-jax-bench/README.md

            3     76640ba           1        base       43.19        0.91        0.49        0.54        0.02    25296896           4     8519680    33816576          10           2           5           1
  [...]
 ```
 Each run creates a line in this table.
-Note that the active git-commit is logged (a "+" means there were uncommited changes in the directory.) and that a per-commit run-id is tracked additionally for convenience.
+The active git-commit is logged (a "+" indicates a "dirty" commit with some uncommited changes in the directory.) anda per-commit run-id is tracked additionally for convenience.
 If you want to work with the raw data of these ".csv" files you can use
 ```python
 from pytest_jax_bench import load_bench_data
 data = load_bench_data(".benchmarks/tests:test_interface::test_full.csv")